brodsa/loopitoy/README.md

 <details>
 <summary> Setup Stripe & Webhook </summary>

-1. Login to Stripe or create an account if you dont have it yet.
+1. Login to Stripe or create an account if you do not have it yet.
 2. Search for API Keys.
 Currently, the keys are located in Developers Section.
 Add the following keys as environment variables in env.py: `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY`.
 Then, define new corresponding variables in `settings.py` such as `STRIPE_PUBLIC_KEY = os.getenv('STRIPE_PUBLIC_KEY', '')` and `STRIPE_SECRET_KEY = os.getenv('STRIPE_SECRET_KEY', '')`, respectively.
 3. In Developers Section, go to Webhooks tabs and click on Add endpoint to generate `STRIPE_WH_SECRET`
     - Copy the url of the e-shop and insert it in the Endpoint URL input field
     - Add `checkout/wh/` to the end of the inserted url.
     - Select all events and click on Add events.
     - Finally, confirm by clicking on Add and endpoint.
+4. In the Webhooks tab, click on the inserted url > Click on Reveal secret.
+5. Copy the key in your environment, i.e. assign it to the new environment variable `STRIPE_WH_SECRET`